So you start blogging and then discover another site has been blatantly copying your work. What on earth do you do?

 4) Add Branded Images to Your Blog Posts

 When thieves get faced with your logo in an image, they have two bad options to choose from.

-- Leave the stolen image on their stolen page (will make it easy for us to file a DMCA takedown).
+- Leave the stolen image or illustrations on their stolen page (will make it easy for us to file a DMCA takedown).

 - Take the image out of the post and get outranked in Google (the same post with media will rank higher).

 Having images in your blog posts with your logo (or yourself) in them is akin to buying a security system for your home.
 It might be enough to discourage a thief from trying; regardless, you’ll have the evidence needed to take them down.